ShprAlex/SproutLife/README.md

 There are several reasons why Sprout Life is exciting:

-- **Open ended evolution** - Sprout Life allows for truly open ended evolution.
-We want to emulate the rise of biological complexity.
-Our model creates self sustaining organisms.
-Initially these organisms are like simple proteins that can barely make copies of themselves.
-The organisms compete to grow larger, and we can study how greater size creates greater computational capabilities.
-We believe that our system allows the organisms to grow larger indefinitely, so that evolution can proceed without limit.
+- **Open ended evolution** - Sprout Life emulates the rise of biological complexity.
+What we really want is to see bigger more advanced organisms evolving from smaller ones.
+Evolution of big organisms is open ended because there is no limit to how big organisms can get.
+Being big doesn't automatically mean being more advanced though.
+Big organisms need to succeed despite their size not because of it.
+A bigger size brings other advantages like being able to perform more advanced calculations, which is really the property we're trying to evolve.

 - **Collective behavior, not just individual fitness** - Collective behavior is the driver for evolution within Sprout Life.
 Cellular automata patterns are fragile and sensitive to disruption.
 In order for an organism to succeed it needs to be a good neighbor to its offspring, parents, and relatives.